Our Favorite Running GPS Watches

 The Coros brand has burst onto the scene with force.
-If you log into Strava or check your Instagram feed with any regularity, you may have noticed that, in a very short time, the endurance-running crowd has embraced the company’s GPS watches.
+If you log into Strava or check your Instagram feed with any regularity, you may have noticed that, in a very short time, the endurance-running crowd has embraced the company’s GPS running watches.
 The Coros Vertix ($599 to $699) is currently the brand’s highest-end device aimed squarely at competing with the Suunto 9 and the Garmin Fenix series devices.
 The Vertix is a spec machine with lots of bells and whistles, including an optical heart-rate monitor, optical pulse oximeter, titanium bezel, sapphire glass, and more.
 The Vertix really shines in the battery-life category, where it has posted impressive listed as well as real-life numbers.
 However, when you are trying to compete with two well-established brands, it takes more than a few features to really stand out.
 How does the Vertix compare?
 Watch this review for an in-depth comparison.

 Coros Vertix Review Transcript